 April 22, 2020 3 min read

 Giving a whole new take to the saying, “young, wild and free” a new study has found that almost a third of young Australians under 25 are not washing their hands properly, with over 50% acknowledging that they don’t scrub even before they handle food.
-Hand hygiene has been identified as the most effective way to reduce the transmission of viral diseases such as norovirus (gastro), and even the recent coronavirus’ spread can be reduced with hygiene practice, making it more important than ever to properly wash our hands.

 The key message here is not to leave your health in somebody else’s hands (literally) because you just don’t know how clean they really are.
 Now is the time to be asking your providers and therapists when they last cleaned the bed, changed the towels, and (properly) washed their hands to avoid the risk of an infection.

-On the flip side, there are a lot of messages out there about the importance of washing your hands properly, but what does that really mean?
+There are a lot of messages out there about the importance of washing your hands properly, but what does that really mean?

 When should you wash your hands?

-• Before, during, and after preparing food
+• Before, during and after preparing food

 • Before eating food